beyond-labs/react-mirror/README.md

 #### **Combining Streams**

-Mirror exports four helpers (`combine`, `combineSimple`, `combineNested` & `combineActionsWith`) for combining streams together.
+Mirror exports four helpers (`combine`, `combineSimple`, `combineNested` & `combineEventsWith`) for combining streams together.
 I've used plain objects in these examples for clarity; only streams work in practice, each value in the resulting stream matches the following patterns.

 ##### `combine`